ghc-proposals/ghc-proposals/README.rst

       oversee implementation, attract implementors, etc.

-      The proposal authors or other implementors are encouraged to update the propsoal with the implementation status (i.e. trac ticket number and the first version of GHC implementing it.)
+      The proposal authors or other implementors are encouraged to update the proposal with the implementation status (i.e. trac ticket number and the first version of GHC implementing it.)